-The Company holds a 100% interest in the Munro gold property in a joint venture with Shane Resources Ltd. (Shane Resources Ltd. retains a 10% net profit interest), consisting of certain mineral dispositions located approximately 128 kilometers northeast of La Ronge, Saskatchewan.
-The Company's initial 51% interest in the property was acquired from Shore Gold Inc. in 2004 in exchange for shares of the Company and has increased based on Shane Resources Ltd. non-participation in past exploration programs.
+The Company holds a 100% interest in the Munro gold property (Shane Resources Ltd. retains a 10% net profits interest), consisting of certain mineral dispositions located approximately 128 kilometers northeast of La Ronge, Saskatchewan.
+The Company's initial 51% interest in the property was acquired from Shore Gold Inc. in 2004 in exchange for shares of the Company and increased to 100% based on Shane Resources Ltd. non-participation in past exploration programs.
 The Munro gold property is located 7 kilometers from a producing gold mine.